Developing a Nonprofit Content Marketing Strategy

 Each stakeholder relevant to your organization should have its own profile – or ‘persona’ – that defines basic demographics, the ways your organization interacts with the stakeholder, questions this group may have about your organization, reservations they may have with engaging with your organization, and reasons these specific stakeholders should be involved with your organization.
 Outlining details in each of these sections will make simple work of developing a specific content strategy for each group.

-Step 2: Craft content purpose and positioning
+Step 2: Crafting nonprofit content purpose and positioning

 Developing content positioning and themes for each stakeholder group can be as simple as writing a short purpose statement for your content.
 Here’s an easy formula to follow to build your content statements for each group:

-Step 3: Develop your content’s tone
+Step 3: Developing your nonprofit content’s tone

 Your organization’s content marketing strategy should include a clearly-defined tone with examples for each audience you intend to reach.
 Having an established tone, which may differ greatly for each segment, will create a consistent content presence across the channels your organization distributes information through.

 For example, content developed to generate buzz around volunteering may require an uplifting tone that emphasizes the way volunteers make a difference.
 Content delivered to prospective donors may take on a more serious tone by discussing the problems that led to why your organization exists and what will happen if your organization is unable to meet the needs of the group it is attempting to benefit.